Community Mental Health Survey

 Trust developments

-We have recently launched Our organisational strategy which was developed in partnership with people who use our services, our staff and our partner organisations.
-Our new strategy sets out a vision of how we will deliver high quality, specialist NHS mental health, learning disability and neurodiversity services for patients, families and carers.
+Our organisational strategy, which was developed in partnership with people who use our services, our staff and our partner organisations, sets out a vision of how we will deliver high quality, specialist NHS mental health, learning disability and neurodiversity services for patients, families and carers.

 If you have any questions or comments about the survey, please contact the Participation Team: